ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

       1914a125e76aa97c497f4bd2c2f455b58cf079b8 refs/tags/prod_latest
    ```

-1. You can choose the expected point to revert `refs/tags/8`.
-The following command lists the commit IDs from the chosen commit.
-This is for informational purposes only.
+1. Select the inventory state to revert to `refs/tags/8`.
+The following command lists all the versions or commits between the current state (`refs/tags/prod_latest`) and the last known good state (`refs/tags/8`).

    ```bash
      # /c/usr/devsecops/compliance-inventory (master)